balena-io/docs/pages/learn/manage/configuration.md

 # Configuration

 Variables on the configuration page allow you to provide runtime configuration to the host OS and supervisor.
-These variables all begin with `{{ $names.company.allCaps}}_` or `RESIN_`.
+These variables all begin with `BALENA_` or `RESIN_`.
 Beginning with supervisor v7.0.0, a number of them appear automatically in your dashboard when your device is provisioned.

 Configuration can be managed at both the fleet and device level.